adolgert/tvmcombo/README.md

 ## Install and Run

+Clang-14's commandline says its newest supported CUDA version is 11.5.

  1. Look at BUILD_TVM.md to install TVM.
 It's a bear.

 Open a terminal in the Docker and run: